14 Best Things to Do in Sibenik, Croatia [2026 Update]

-Sibenik is still a town that is rich in history, culture, and natural beauty.
-It is true that it does not have traces of Roman monuments, like Split’s Diocletian palace, the Roman forums in Zadar, or Pula with its amphitheater but even so, Sibenik’s old town will take your breath away.
+Sibenik is a town that is rich in history, culture, and natural beauty.
+It is true that it does not have traces of Roman monuments, like Split’s Diocletian palace, the Roman forums in Zadar, or the amphitheater in Pula but even so, Sibenik’s old town will take your breath away, while the beaches will completely put you under their spell.

 So let’s make that happen by checking out the best things to do and see in Sibenik this year!